bopen/ckanext-mapsearch/README.rst

 INSTALLATION
 ============
 *ckanext-mapsearch* is installed like any ckan extension.
-However, as it depends on *ckanext-spatial* to be installed, make sure mapsearch comes after ckanext-spatial in the plugin list (see `below <#add-the-plugin>`_).
+However, as it depends on *ckanext-spatial* to be installed, make sure mapsearch comes after ckanext-spatial in the plugin list (see `below <#2-add-the-extension-as-a-plugin>`_).

 1. install the extension with pip
 ---------------------------------
 .. code:: bash

-    pip install -e  git+https://bitbucket.org/bopen/ckanext-mapsearch.git#egg=ckanext-mapsearch
+    pip install -e  git+https://github.com/bopen/ckanext-mapsearch.git#egg=ckanext-mapsearch

 .. _add-the-plugin: